stolostron/rhacm-docs/governance/create_cert_pol.md

    ```

 ### Adding a label into your Kubernetes secret

-You can also monitor your own certificates with the certificate policy controller by adding the `certificate_key_name` label for your certificate key.

 Update the `metadata` parameter in your TLS Secret by adding the `certificate_key_name` label.
 Run the following command to add the `certificate_key_name` label: